7 Design Decisions That Transformed This Home by Bringing the Light In

 Repetition is easy.
 Safe.
 Predictable.

-But homes aren’t meant to be replicas of one another, and design loses its soul when it becomes formulaic.
+But homes are not meant to be replicas of one another, and design loses its soul when it becomes formulaic.

 This home required a different way of thinking.